NVIDIA-Omniverse/kit-app-template/README.md

 ### Install Omniverse and some Apps

 1. Install *Omniverse Launcher*: [download](https://www.nvidia.com/en-us/omniverse/download)
 2. Install and launch one of *Omniverse* apps in the Launcher.
-This repo requires *Code* installed.
+This repo requires the latest *Create* installed.

 ### Build